Sally Gulbrandsen Feltmaker: Her tutorials and techniques are as individual as she is—unique, experimental and always interesting.

 - I find it helpful to push a pen or pencil into the centre of the flower.
 Press down hard on it and continue shaping the flower.

-Once you have learned this technique it can be used for making various other items including handbags where you may wish to incorporate a side pocket!
+- Variations: Once you have learned this technique, it can be used for making various other items, including handbags where you may wish to incorporate a side pocket!

 I hope you will enjoy this tutorial.
 If you decide to try making your own flowers, please feel free to send me your images, I would love to see them.